romesh-jaya/movie-store-frontend-react/README.md

-This app is used for managing movie library in a movie store.
-It uses OMDB API queries to search for the required movie.
-Then stores a reference (IMDB ID) in the library.
-It then displays the movies stored in the library.
+Movie Shop is an app that can be used for managing a movie library in a DVD rental store.
+Functionality is divided into 3 main categories:
+1. Adding movies to the library
+2. Browsing the titles available in the library
+3. Configuring settings

+The app also allows potential customers to login and browse the available titles.

 Tech Stack used:
 - Webpack